skip to content

 Feedback

 Feedback on progress is provided through regular meetings with the Supervisor.
-Termly supervision reports are written and are made available to the student online.
+Termly supervision reports are written and are available to the student online.

 Assessment